Skip to Content

 1. College Campuses

 Have it in mind that Community service is a huge part of college life for many students.
 Most often, colleges and universities will have volunteer fairs and leadership departments to aid coordinate the process.
-Or, some college programs will mandate field experience for credit or graduation.
-Ensure to contact colleges in your area to tap into this resource.

 • Visit your local university or college’s community service center